Full name: Dr. Val Jones - ✝ 16-01-2022

 Professional Titles: MBCS, CEng, CITP, Eur Ing.

-Val Jones is Principle Investigator for BSS of these projects at the University of Twente
+Val Jones was Principle Investigator for BSS of these projects at the University of Twente